jestarling/DeepProbModels/06Variational_Autoencoders/tensorflow-mnist-VAE-master-hwalsuklee/README.md

 # Variational Auto-Encoder for MNIST
-An implementation of variational auto-encoder (VAE) for MNIST described in the paper:
+An implementation of variational auto-encoder (VAE) for the MNIST dataset described in the paper:
 * [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114) by Kingma et al.

 ## Results
-### Reproduce
+### Reproducing an Image
-Well trained VAE must be able to reproduce input image.
-Figure 5 in the paper shows reproduce performance of learned generative models for different dimensionalities.
+We reproduce Figure 5 in the paper, showing performance of learned generative models for different latent variable dimensions.
 The following results can be reproduced with command:
 ```
 python run_main.py --dim_z <each value> --num_epochs 60